IceCoaled/Amd-Hypervisor-Base/README.md

 Driver Setup and Initialization: The project successfully initializes the driver entry points, indicating module and kernel list success.
 The setup includes nested pages and MSR map configurations.

-MSR and Nested Pages Setup: Custom MSR (Model Specific Register) mappings were implemented, allowing efficient communication between the guest and hypervisor.
+MSR and Nested Pages Setup: Custom MSR (Model Specific Register) for EFER, more should be added.

 Features